juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 deviceId = "G4_Endo"
 ```

-Next, we ran the `3D_Orientation.rdk` file in roboDK and executed the `Receive_data_RPY_IMU_world.py` script to visualyize the corresponding orientation.
+Next, we ran the `3D_Orientation.rdk` file in roboDK and executed the `Receive_data_RPY_IMU_world.py` script to visualize the corresponding orientation.
 Here, we also modified the target device:

  ```ini
 TARGET_DEVICE = "G4_Endo""